Tiffany0410/TradingSystem/phase1/README.txt

  	  can also edit its time and place.
 Also, the trade status will be changed to "open".
 If the user disagrees to the trade, the trade is cancelled.

     - You can see your user ID and username after you logged in.
-And in the browse other users inventory option, you can not only see the items and their IDs but also their owner IDs so you can use that when you request for a trade.
+And in the browse other tradableUsers inventory option, you can not only see the items and their IDs but also their owner IDs so you can use that when you request for a trade.